Difference Between a Misdemeanor and a Felony

 - Kidnapping

-Just as misdemeanor charges are divided into categories based on their severity, felonies are also divided into different categories.
-First-degree felonies are among the most serious crimes under state law and can lead to more than a decade in prison.
+Just as misdemeanor charges are categorized based on their severity, felonies are also divided into different categories.
+First-degree felonies are among the most serious crimes under state law and can result in more than a decade in prison.

 No matter what level of charge you’re facing, you deserve to have an experienced lawyer by your side.
-Attorney Crouthamel offers no-cost consultations for clients in Carbon, Monroe, Lehigh, Schuylkill, Delaware, Montgomery, Chester, Berks and Bucks counties.
-Call 610-857-7490 or reach out in an email to learn more.
+Attorney Crouthamel offers complimentary consultations for clients in Lehigh, Schuylkill, Delaware, Montgomery, Chester, Berks and Bucks Counties.
+Call 610-428-3386 or email to learn more.